 Children’s Books About Divorce: Grief and Sadness

 Maybe Tomorrow?, by Charlotte Agell and illustrated by Ana Ramirez Gonzalez: Elba, a pink hippo, has been dragging around a great big block for a long time, and it greatly limits her potential.
 Norris, on the other hand, doesn’t drag but instead happily dances wherever he goes, surrounded by a cloud of butterflies.
 Norris tries to convince Elba to join him on his adventures, but the block often gets in Elba’s way.
 Norris never gives up though, patiently and compassionately cajoling her to join him, all the while following her lead and helping her manage her block.
 Eventually, little by little, Elba’s block becomes smaller.
-This is, without a doubt, one of the most beautiful books about grief I have ever read, and I wish this book was around a couple of weeks ago, because I would have read it every day!.
+This is, without a doubt, one of the most beautiful books about grief I have ever read, and I wish this book was around a couple of years ago when I was getting divorced, because I would have read it every day!.
 For our full review of Maybe Tomorrow?, click here!

 I’m Sad, by Michael Ian Black and illustrated by Debbie Ridpath Ohi: I can’t tell you how many times I have recommended this book to friends and students, for the way it so gently touches on sadness.
 Sadness is universal — everyone feels unhappy at times — and this story (with the help of a girl, a flamingo, and a potato!) conveys that sometimes our sadness is so big that even the best friends can’t cheer us up, and this is ok.
 That sadness won’t stick around forever, though, and our friends will stick by us no matter what.
 This one speaks to children so perfectly, and my family turned to this one a lot when we were in the thick of the divorce.